engineblog/gatsby-casper-blog/content/posts/gatsby-localhost/index.md

 3. `gatsby develop`
 4. `ctrl` + `shift` + `r` to force a new version of the page instead of the cached version

+> Note: Most of the time you can get by with just the hard reload

 You should be all set!

 ### Page hangs, never loads